What to Do to Pet-Allergy-Proof Your Home

 When it comes time to welcome a furry friend into the home, it is important to consider how this will affect your health and the health of your family.
 Studies show that 86% of animals are surrendered to shelters because of circumstances relating to the owner, not the pet.
 Of this, 4% are relinquished because of a pet allergy.
 For pet owners with allergies, a little sneeze is a small price to pay for the unconditional love a pet provides.
-In fact, animal lovers with allergies will ignore medical advice to keep their animal about 75% of the time.
+In fact, animal lovers with allergies will ignore medical advice to keep their animals about 75% of the time.
 Whether you’re allergy-prone or not, keeping pet hair and dander levels to a minimum is highly desirable.
-Check out these five tips for reducing pet allergens in the home.
+Check out these 5 tips for reducing pet allergens in the home.

 1. Laundry, Vacuum, Dust, Repeat

 As long as your pet is living in the home, they are dropping fur and dander.
 It might feel like an uphill battle, but it’s crucial to keep the home clean.
 Make sure to dust surfaces with a cloth, not paper towels that are more likely to send dust and dander floating into the air.
 Once that dreaded, scary vacuum is fired up, make several passes over each area paying special attention to your pet’s favorite spots.
 Use a hose attachment to vacuum furniture too.
-When this is done often, the dander can be sucked from the surface instead of becoming deeply embedded in the fibers of upholstery.
+When this is done often, the dander can be sucked from the surface instead of becoming deeply embedded in the fibers of the upholstery.

 2. Splish, Splash

 Studies have shown bathing your pet with an allergen-reducing shampoo can cut their dander levels by up to 85%.
-Bathing your pooch can also help remove dead hair, especially when you take the time to brush and blow dry.
+Bathing your pooch can also help remove dead hair, especially when you take the time to brush and blow-dry.
 Per VetDERMClinic, it is recommended to bathe your dog once a month.
 More frequent bathing can help reduce allergens but may also cause dry and itchy skin for your dog.
 One solution for those in-between times is to use a no-rinse waterless shampoo, which can help remove dirt and allergens without stripping away your dog’s natural oils.
-To best remove loose hair, towel dry and then blow dry.
+To best remove loose hair, towel dry and then blow-dry.
 Once your pup’s hair is almost dry, you can begin brushing to loosen and remove that pesky undercoat.
 Find the best brush for your dog’s coat with this resource.